NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Unit counts are from the American Community Survey 5-yr 2016.; Spatial definitions are from U.S. Census 2010.; Climate zone data are from ASHRAE 169 2006, IECC 2012, and M.C.
+- \Unit counts are from the American Community Survey 5-yr 2016.

+- \Spatial definitions are from U.S. Census 2010.

+- \Climate zone data are from ASHRAE 169 2006, IECC 2012, and M.C.
 Baechler 2015.

 .. _cec_climate_zone: